Project designation under the Building Canada Act

 Designation under the Act is one of the tools that may be recommended for projects that would benefit from regulatory streamlining.
 This could include projects that:

-• could benefit from streamlining duplicative requirements under the statutes listed in Schedule 2 of the Building Canada Act
+- could benefit from streamlining duplicative requirements under the statutes listed in Schedule 2 of the Building Canada Act;

-• fall under several of the Acts outlined in Schedule 2 of the Building Canada Act, and could benefit from the clarity of a single Government of Canada decision related to the project
+- fall under several of the Acts outlined in Schedule 2 of the Building Canada Act, and could benefit from the clarity of a single Government of Canada decision related to the project;

 To determine if a project will be designated, it is assessed against the factors outlined in the Building Canada Act, including the extent to which the project can:

-• strengthen Canada’s autonomy, resilience and security
+- strengthen Canada’s autonomy, resilience and security;

-• provide economic or other benefits to Canada
+- provide economic or other benefits to Canada;

-• have a high likelihood of successful execution
+- have a high likelihood of successful execution;

-• advance the interests of Indigenous Peoples
+- advance the interests of Indigenous Peoples;

-• contribute to clean growth and to meeting Canada’s objectives with respect to climate change
+- contribute to clean growth and to meeting Canada’s objectives with respect to climate change.

 How decisions are made

-Following this consultation, if the Government determines that a project is in the national interest, a notice is published in the Canada Gazette for 30 days to ensure that potential projects are made public through an established and transparent process.
+Following this consultation, if the Government of Canada determines that a project is in the national interest, the Governor in Council makes a decision to designate the project.
+A notice of decision is published in the Canada Gazette 30 days before an Order in Council is issued to list the project under the Act.
+This ensures that designated projects are made public through an established and transparent process.

 Learn more about Schedule 2 of the Building Canada Act.